Shreyanshgyp/Shreyanshgyp/README.md

 ## 🙋‍♂️ About Me

+- 🐍 Proficient in Python for data manipulation , analysis , and modeling 🧠.
 - 😄 Adjectives: Coder, Learner, Innovator.
 - 🌈 I like Coding, Sports, Music, and Gaming.
 - ⚡ Cravings: Food, Travel, and Creativity.
-- 🌱 Currently learning Web Dev, AI/ML, and Flutter.
 - 😐 Love/Hate Relationship with Debugging 😅.
 - ❤️ Support Me & Follow Me on Social Media.